-The capstone project would be an analysis of an important public health problem through a survey of current literature on the topic.
-The project would include sections that clearly describe the problem, assess the problem and its magnitude, evaluate its causes and determinants, and discuss prevention and intervention strategies.
+The Capstone Project would be an analysis of an important public health problem through a survey of current literature on the topic.
+The project would include sections that clearly describe the problem, assess the problem and its magnitude, evaluate its causes and determinants, interpret the data presented, and discuss prevention and intervention strategies.